 The wine media-related industry, in other words, is in a sorry state of affairs.
 Which is why, when you actually examine the way the subject of wine is addressed in both print and online publications, you are pretty much reading the same things repeated over and over again.
 Most writers simply copy what’s been written by other writers, ad infinitum.
 What’s worse, a lot of the information being copied is just plain wrong.
 That means it’s bad information that gets repeated, ad infinitum.

 Yet, a huge proportion of what you read in conventional wine media is obsessed with the idea that you can numerically rate wines, with the presumption that this tells you all about them.
 This, my friend, is exactly what I mean by writers copying other writers ad infinitum, even when what they’re copying is just plain wrong.
 They’re like lemmings.
 And not just “wrong” in the sense of being incorrect, but wrong in a sense of being irresponsible.
 It is irresponsible of anyone to misrepresent anything, including a wine which happens to be a direct reflection of where it’s grown, or a winemaker’s craft.
 When you attempt to pigeonhole the quality or profile of this kind of wine in terms of numerical ratings, you are misrepresenting that wine and being irresponsible to your readers.
-It’s like saying “Yesterday” rates a 95 and “Paint It Black” just a 92.
-No, it doesn’t, and anyone who says so has no business talking at all.

 I am a wine journalist who takes photographs.
 I’m not getting senile, I know I’m repeating myself.
 I am just putting an emphasis on the fact that, by nature of the photos I’m presenting, anyone with two eyes can see that I am writing about wines from the perspective of someone who is actually in the places of which he speaks.
-There is no room for imitation.
+That way, there is no room for imitation.
 I’m capturing Nature as best I can, and the resulting photographs are unique to my own experiences.
-As a journalist, in fact, I make a point of not reading wine magazines or other wine writers for the express purpose of retaining originality and integrity.
+As a journalist, in fact, I make a point of notreading wine magazines or other wine writers for the express purpose of retaining originality and integrity.
 I don’t want anything to come between me and the grapes and wines.

 Not that I haven’t learned a great deal from other people.
 At the beginning of my career as a wine professional (in 1978… I now qualify as something of an “old-timer”), I had my mentors, just like everyone else does when they start out.
 I’d say they were people like the legendary winemaker André Tchelistcheff or the groundbreaking wine importer Kermit Lynch.
 Today I hang on to the utterances of winemakers such as Greg La Follette, vintners such as Bruce Neyers, or amazing grape growers such as Markus Bokisch, Steve McIntyre, Ehren Jordan or Tegan Passalacqua.
 These aren’t just “anybody,” they’re people who have come about their reputations honestly—through hard work, perseverance, employing great instincts and flashes of insight that have accumulated into hefty, unimpeachable bodies of work.